 We’ll also take care of the grounds and gardens, repair the guttering, roofing and brickwork and ensure windows are cleaned.

 Your fee additionally enables us to service and maintain the communal lifts, CCTV, heating, hot water systems, fire alarms, call systems and communal lighting.

-The Hub is the heart of the community and your weekly factoring fee includes all of these homeowner-only benefits:
+The Hub is the heart of the community and your monthly Factoring Fee includes all of these homeowner-only benefits:

-We buy all utilities (water and electricity) directly from the suppliers for the entire retirement community.
+We buy electricity directly from the suppliers for the entire retirement community.
 This means we can buy in bulk and pass on the savings to our homeowners.
 Homeowners are responsible for the payment of their own electricity; however, should you choose to use the Brio community service provider, you will then receive a reduced cost of approximately 20%.
-All residents have the option to choose their preferred electricity supplier.
+All residents do have the option to choose their preferred electricity supplier.

 We want you to feel safe and secure in your new home.
 That’s why your fee includes: